 Tile Niches and Boxing in Warsaw — Build and Finish

-A wall niche behind the bath for shampoos and gels — no more suction-cup shelves that fall off.
-Boxing around risers so pipes are hidden.
-These are the features that make a bathroom functional and neat.
-Building a niche or boxing means a frame of Knauf profiles, moisture-resistant plasterboard, waterproofing, and tile installation precisely aligned to the main wall.
-We build niches and boxing across Warsaw — from Targowek to Wlochy.
+A wall niche behind the bath for shampoos and gels — no more suction-cup shelves dropping off the wall.
+Boxing around risers so the pipes stay out of sight.
+These details make a bathroom practical and tidy.
+Building a niche or boxing involves a frame from Knauf profiles, moisture-resistant plasterboard, waterproofing, and tile fitting lined up exactly with the main wall.
+We make niches and boxing all over Warsaw — from Targowek to Wlochy.

 How much does it cost and what affects the price

-The cost depends on the structure size, shape complexity, number of niches and chosen tile.
-A simple 30×40 niche covers framing, plasterboard, waterproofing and tiling.
-Boxing around risers depends on height and number of access panels.
-Materials are charged separately.
-Current prices are in the table below.
+The price depends on the size of the structure, how complicated the shape is, the number of niches, and the tile selected.
+A basic 30×40 niche includes framing, plasterboard, waterproofing, and tiling.
+Boxing around risers is priced by height and the number of access panels.
+Materials are billed separately.
+You can find current prices in the table below.

 Serviceminmax